 A complete blood count is done to check for anemia.

 Hands should be washed before handling food, and unwashed fruits and vegetables should be avoided.

-Sometimes a single large dose of albendazole or mebendazole is given to groups of people, particularly children, who are at risk of being infected with whipworms (and other worms spread through contaminated soil, such as hookworms Hookworm Infection Hookworm infection is an infection of the intestines that can cause an itchy rash, respiratory and gastrointestinal problems, and eventually iron deficiency anemia due to ongoing loss of blood... read more and Ascaris Ascariasis Ascariasis is infection caused by Ascaris lumbricoides, an intestinal roundworm, or occasionally by Ascaris suum (which causes ascariasis in pigs).
+Sometimes a single large dose of albendazole or mebendazole is given to groups of people, particularly children, who are at risk of being infected with whipworms (and other worms spread through contaminated soil, such as hookworms Hookworm Infection Hookworm infection is a roundworm infection of the intestines that can cause an itchy rash, respiratory and gastrointestinal problems, and eventually iron deficiency anemia due to ongoing loss... read more and Ascaris Ascariasis Ascariasis is infection caused by Ascaris lumbricoides, an intestinal roundworm, or occasionally by Ascaris suum (which causes ascariasis in pigs).
 People acquire the infection... read more ).
 This treatment helps prevent complications of these infections.